JohannesMP/PrefixLog/README.md

 std::cout << "START\n";
 Log("Can be used as a simple function.
 Output has automatic newline at end.");
 std::cout << "STOP\n";

-/* OUTPUT:
-START
+//START
-Can be used as a simple function.
+//Can be used as a simple function.
 Output has automatic newline at end.
-STOP
-*/
+//STOP
 ```

 #### Setting Prefix: